 Green Smoothie Bowl at Bella Natural Food Co, Terrigal

-3. Things to do in Avoca Beach
+3. Things to do at Avoca Beach

 We obviously came to Avoca for the beach although we didn’t actually step foot onto it.
 Instead, we drove around to find a few quieter beaches.
 Our favourites were McMasters and Little Beach.
 Little Beach is just a 10 minute walk from the car pack through the bush, but it was so beautiful and almost deserted that we stayed there for the day.